williamgturner/myblog/src/pages/blog/devlog0/on-the-origin-of-3d.md

   <small class="block text-center">Hovertank 3D (1991)</small>
 </div>

-The advantage of the raycasting approach is efficient computations, vital back when RAM was measured in kilobytes rather than gigabytes.
+The advantage of the raycasting approach is its efficiency, vital back when RAM was measured in kilobytes rather than gigabytes.
 <br/>
 <br/>
 This isn't without its drawbacks though.
 Raycasting works best with walls at 90-degree angles, and lacks any real ability to simulate height differences, like stairs or slopes.